Meet your Command Staff!

-Commanding Officer Michael
+Commanding Officer Steven

 I was born in Washington, a region located on the Pacific coast of the North American continent of Earth.

-Chief of Operations Ren
+Chief Operations Officer Ren

 Welcome aboard the Curie.
 As Operations Management Officer, I am responsible for multiple services in order to make sure the ship continues to function smoothly as a cohesive unit.
 As such, I am also responsible for coordinating social events for the crew for morale purposes such as organized movie/series viewings and holiday gifting (to prevent any potential mutineers).
 Enjoy your stay, and mind the squirrel.